 The law requires DHS to deny certification if the applicant has been convicted of or pleaded guilty to and received a deferred prosecution, deferred sentence, deferred judgment or deferred adjudication for any of the following:

-Kinship providers are family members or people with established kin-like relationships who stand up to care for a child who cannot stay in their home due to concerns about safety.
+Our kinship providers are family members or people with established kin-like relationships who volunteer or agree to stand up to care for a child who cannot stay in their home due to concerns about safety.
 Each year, hundreds of kinship providers work with DHS to provide safety, love, support and stability for children who are going through a case in the child welfare system due to safety concerns.

-Studies have shown that children in Kinship Care do better at moving through the trauma of being removed from their parents' home and can be successfully reunited with their parents sooner that in other types of placement.
+Studies have shown that children in Kinship Care do better at moving through the trauma of being removed from their parents' home and can be successfully reunited with their parents sooner than other types of placement.
 DHS always looks to first place a child into Kinship Care if they are unable to stay at home.